St Mark's C.E (A) Primary School - Organisations

 • Parent workshops

-• Provision of specialist resources e.g. assessment software
+• Provision of specialist resources e.g. assessment software or any equipment needed

-• CPD relating to SEND for staff.
+• CPD relating to SEND for staff

 How will our child and young person be involved in the decisions about their learning?